masterzen/m2e-protoc-connector/README.md

 == Installation

+In Eclipse Indigo:

-In Eclipse Indigo, open the ``Install New Software`` window from the ``Help`` menu.
+1. open the ``Install New Software`` window from the ``Help`` menu.
-Then click on the ``Add`` button, select the ``Archive`` button and point it to the:
+1. Then click on the ``Add`` button
+1. select the ``Archive`` button and point it to the:
 ``com.daysofwonder.tools.m2e-protoc-connector.feature/target/com.daysofwonder.tools.m2e-protoc-connector.feature-1.0.0.20111130-1035-site.zip`` file.

-Accept the license terms and restart eclipse.
+1. Accept the license terms and restart eclipse.

 == Usage